MicrosoftDocs/microsoft-salescopilot-docs/articles/install-viva-sales-as-an-integrated-app.md

 # Install Copilot for Sales in Outlook

+As an administrator, you can install Copilot for Sales as an integrated app from Microsoft 365 admin center.
 The app is installed in Fixed mode by default.
 In a Fixed deployment, users receive the app automatically and can't remove it.
+You can also manage the app's configuration, add and remove users, and view its usage in the Microsoft 365 admin center.

 1. Sign in to the [Microsoft 365 admin center](https://admin.microsoft.com/).